matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 ### Route Information

-- Observable - Emits values whenever some specific part of the URL changes.
+- Observable: Emits values whenever some specific part of the URL changes.
-- Snapshot - Simple description of what the URL is *right now*.
+- Snapshot: Simple description of what the URL is *right now*.

 ***